Saturday, February 11, 2017

 Tuesday, February 7, 2017

-Israel Legalizes Illegal Settlements on Palestinian Land: On the Toll on the Rule of Law
+Israel Legalizes Illegal Settlements on Palestinian Land: On the Rule of Law

 Israel’s legislature passed a law on February 6, 2017 retroactively legalizing Jewish settlements on privately owned Palestinian land.
 Incredibly, the state’s own attorney general said he would not defend the new law in court because he had determined the law to unconstitutional and in violation of international law.
 Anat Ben Nun of an anti-settlement group said the law was “deteriorating Israel’s democracy, making stealing an official policy.”[1]
 Specifically, the Palestinians in the occupied West Bank, including those offered financial compensation for the “long term use of their land” but without being able to reclaim their property under the new law, “are not Israeli citizens and cannot vote for candidates for Israel’s Parliament, or Kenesset.”[2]
 I submit nevertheless that the underlying casualty in this case is the rule of law itself.